How is Zeffy free?

 FAQs on the best time to fundraise for nonprofit organizations

-Giving Tuesday happens on the Tuesday after Thanksgiving.
+Giving Tuesday — the Tuesday after Thanksgiving — is the single biggest fundraising day for most nonprofits.
 Since 2012, it has grown into a global giving event.
 In 2023, it raised an estimated $3.1 billion for U.S. charities.
-The day marks the start of the giving season nationwide.
-Nonprofits use this day to connect with donors and amplify their missions.
+The day marks the start of the giving season nationwide and is best treated as the finale of a two-to-three week campaign rather than a standalone day.

 The only 100% free